cision/rover-ui/ORGANIZATION.md

 Currently, there is no clear, definitive organization to our RoverUI component library.
 Some effort has been made to do this, but it is currently half-baked.
 The following outline is a starting point of discussion to decide how components are organized and which pieces we should/should not migrate from tk-ui v1 to RoverUI.

-> **Disclaimer**: I've left higher-order components for now.
+> **Disclaimer**: I've left out higher-order components for now.
 We are still unsure what our best practices and patterns for creating re-usable components is and when to apply them.
 HOCs will be revisited later.

 #### Clarification